Jay Khonghun: Personal life

 Jay Khonghun is part of a political family with his father, brother, and sister having contested in local elections in Zambales.
 His brother Jonathan has served as mayor of the town of Subic.

 He was married to Eloisa Lopez Recella with whom he had a son.
 In October 2017, Khonghun started a romantic relationship with actress Aiko Melendez.
 Melendez said that Khonghun had already annulled his marriage with Recella.
 Khonghun and Melendez broke up in 2025.
+In January 2026, Khonghun was reported to be romantically linked to Manila Vice Mayor Chi Atienza.

 Prior to starting his political career, Khonghun was manager of NDK Builders Aningway.